-Thinking of line marking paint for your next demarcation solution for your workplace floor?
+Thinking of paint for your next demarcation solution for your workplace floor?
 We discuss the disadvantages of line marking paint here.

 Line marking paint is a perfect solution for specific areas.
-For concrete floors intended for outdoor sports, car parks and external storage bays, the choice of line marking paint is obvious.
+For concrete floors intended for outdoor sports, car parks and external storage bays, the choice of paint is obvious.

 Thermoplastic resin is used for road surfaces due to the requirement of maximum durability required.
 Closing off roads means disruptions in the form of lots of traffic, so no arguments there.
 The safety of workers comes first.